PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 - [ ] Secondary metrics.
 - [ ] Counter metrics.
 - [ ] Predefined test duration, based on sample size.
-- [ ] Test code only includes eligible users that will be affected by change.
+- [ ] Code only includes eligible users that will be affected by change.
 - [ ] QA checks on both control and test variants.

 **24-48 hours after launch:**